darkrenaissance/darkfi/doc/tutorial.md

 install darkfi on your system, and how to use the testnet to send and receive anonymous tokens.

-This tutorial is intended for standard darkfi users.
-If you'd like to run a cashier, see this tutorial: [].

 ## Download

 To run darkfi, we must first install the software.
 Do this by cloning